 That said, a remote device connecting to a VPN network will use the DNS server of that network.
 Consequently, the VPN server can manage, monitor, and control all aspects of connected clients.

-A few easy ways to have a VPN
+Easy ways to have your own VPN

 Buying a paid VPN service